bonomani/devmon/docs/TEMPLATES.md

  What are templates?
  ------------------------------------------------------------------------------

- Templates are one of the key concepts behind Devmon, which make it uniquely flexible when compared to many other monitoring scripts.
+Templates are a core component of Devmon, enhancing its adaptability compared to other monitoring scripts.
+They enable tailored configurations for device management, addressing specific needs per device model.
+With templates, users can define:

- Templates allow you to configure the way Devmon treats your devices, on a per- model basis.
-They allow you define the following specific items for different model types:

- - Preferred SNMP version(s)
+- Preferred SNMP versions
- - The specific OIDs to query on (both repeater and non-repeaters)
+- Specific OIDs for querying (both repeater and non-repeaters)
- - Any transformations needed to be preformed on collected data
- - Model specific thresholds
+- Data transformation requirements
- - Model specific exceptions
+- Model-specific thresholds and exceptions
 - Custom output messages

- This flexibility should (in theory) allow a savvy systems administrator to monitor any type of device for any possible condition; the only pre-requisite is that the device be SNMP monitorable in the first place!
+This flexibility empowers system administrators to monitor diverse devices for various conditions, assuming SNMP monitoring capability is available for the device.